METIS-MICOR/rad_ecg/README.md

 For general instruction as to poetry's functionality and commands, please see read through poetry's [cli documentation](https://python-poetry.org/docs/cli/)

-Before running the extraction script, adjust/amend the config.json in the root of this folder to your runtime requirements.
+Before running the `peak_detect_v3.py` script, adjust the `config.json` in the root of the package to your runtime requirements.

 |Field|Selection|Description|
 |:----|:----|-----|